 I grew up in the beautiful Park Hill neighborhood of Denver and have lived in this city my entire life.
 I love it here and can’t imagine living anywhere else.

 I knew in high school that I wanted to work in the field of psychology and that I wanted to impact the lives of children.
 I attended Metro State College in Denver for my undergraduate degree, majoring in psychology.
 I worked as a counselor for emotionally disturbed youth for several years and realized that to really make a difference I had to pursue graduate education.
-I obtained my master’s degree in counseling from UC Denver and then discovered the field of school psychology.
+I obtained my master’s degree in counseling from CU Denver and then discovered the field of school psychology.
 When I realized that I could work as a mental health professional with children in the school setting, I chose to pursue a doctoral degree in school psychology at the University of Northern Colorado.

 When I began my career as a school psychologist, I was astounded by the resilience of the children with whom I worked.
 Confronted with multiple hardships and crises, many of these kids overcame these obstacles and often reached out to others who were struggling.
 Providing such young people with support and school-based mental health services was a challenging, yet gratifying experience that I treasured.
 This work as a practitioner remains a part of who I am as a faculty member and I incorporate these experiences into my role as an instructor, advisor, mentor, and supervisor.

 My work as a practitioner has also fueled my passion to understand and address some of the most important and pressing issues in the schools, including school violence.
 I am committed to furthering our understanding of the risk factors and underlying causes of various child- and school-related crises, as well as to making connections between these mental health issues and achievement.
 Ultimately, my goal is to help enable school personnel to prevent and/or effectively intervene in crisis situations and to better meet the mental health and academic needs of all children and youth.